rbaumbach/YabProjz/Hyperloop/README.md

 * Brushing up on some `UIKit` controls that I haven't use in a while such as a `SearchController` and `UIScrollView`.

 While I sped through this exercise to get in as much as I could within the time frame, I don't think I would have done anything differently.
 Now, on to searching for more Chihuahua images!

+## Update

+In a follow up conversation, I was asked to make the `DetailViewController` swipeable.
+In other words, the same image will be displayed when tapped from the `MainViewController`, but swiping left will show the previous image, and swiping right will show the next image.
+In an effort to distinquish between my previous work and this new requirement, I will create a new view controller that is identical to the current controllers, and then make changes so that the previous work can still be shown.
+Then a new view controller will be added that gives the user a choice as to which flow to use.